 According to Vertical Response study, 65% of customers prefer a casual tone to a formal one.

-Using friendly tone in neutral situations is much more appreciated by customers.
+Using friendly tone in neutral situations is much more appreciated.
 It makes the whole customer service experience more personal and improves the relationship with the audience.

-Instead of using colloquial words, it’s more safe to stick to natural language.
+Instead of using slang words, it’s safe to stick to natural language.
 Also, remember to tailor your tone to the situation.
 It’s not a good idea to start an informal chat when the customer complains.
-If a case is sensitive, if customer is upset, if you have to apologize or deny customer’s request, you should rather go formal.
+If a case is sensitive, if your customer is upset, if you have to apologize or deny customer’s request, you should rather go formal.

 3. Positive customer service words (7%)

-In such situation you will have to inform them that their request cannot be fulfilled and you have to do it in a positive way, so a customer doesn’t get upset.
+In such a situation you will have to inform them that their request cannot be fulfilled — and you have to resolve it positively so that your customer doesn’t get upset.

 It makes a huge difference!

-There are a couple of rules you have to have in mind when you want to communicate effectively.
+A great thing about positive communication is that every person can master it.
+There are a couple of rules for you to follow if you want to provide better customer service.
 Such things like being attentive, active listening, letting your speaker finish, are essential for every conversation, not just between a customer and a representative.